queengooborg/PlusTiC-Reforged/README.md

 Remember that PlusTiC Reforged is still in early development stages and is not ready for testing!

+### What is the license for this mod?

+PlusTiC Reforged is licensed under the GNU GPL v3 License.
+You can view the full license in the [LICENSE file](./LICENSE) in the root of the repository.

+The original PlusTiC mod was licensed under the Apache License 2.0.
+Since the Reforged edition is a complete rewrite of the original mod, it does not need to be licensed under the same license.

 ## Contributing

 ### Building from Source